-He has shown his work in a number of solo exhibitions.
-In 1954 at the British Council Hall, Nicosia, in 1955, 1957, 1959 and 1960 at Ledra Palace Hotel, Nicosia, in 1956 at ‘Art-Lovers’ Society’, Nicosia, in 1958 at the Municipal Hall of Limassol, in 1961, 1962 and 1963 at Apophasis Gallery, in 1962 at Beirut and Municipal Hall of Paphos, in 1965 at Municipal Hall of Nicosia, in 1967 at Hilton Hotel, Nicosia and at Goethe Institute, Nicosia.
+Savva has shown his work in many solo exhibitions such as in 1954 at the British Council Hall, Nicosia, in 1955, 1957, 1959 and 1960 at Ledra Palace Hotel, Nicosia, in 1956 at Art-Lovers Society, Nicosia, in 1958 at the Municipal Hall of Limassol, in 1961, 1962 and 1963 at the Apophasis Gallery, in 1962 in Beirut and the Municipal Hall of Paphos, in 1965 at the Municipal Hall of Nicosia, in 1967 at the Hilton Hotel, Nicosia and in 1968 at the Goethe Institute, Nicosia.

 Savva also participated in several group shows, including those held in 1958 at the Mariac Gallery and Jordan Gallery in Paris, 1960 in Beirut, 1967 at the Panhellenic Exhibition, 1968 at the Venice Biennale, and 1962 at the Commonwealth Institute in London’s “Art in the Commonwealth Today.”